 città (town)

-This kind of words are also called “truncated” words”
+These kinds of words are also called “truncated” words”

 The vowel “e” and “o” have two different sounds:

-* an OPEN one, indicated with the grave accent : è
+* an OPEN one, indicated with the grave accent: è

-* a CLOSED one, indicated with the acute accent : é
+* a CLOSED one, indicated with the acute accent: é

 Note: The tonic accents are NOT normally written (unless they are required for tonic reasons), and appear only in dictionaries.